julietbrown84/animate-playground/README.md

 # frontend-playground
-Playground for learning animations CSS animation, requestAnimationFrame, GreenSock, snapsvg, mo.js, React-Motion
+Playground for learning/exploring animations CSS animation, requestAnimationFrame, GreenSock, snapsvg, mo.js, React-Motion, three.js.

+A place to also be creative with Javascript :)